chainguard-demo/cs-workshop/python/chainlabs-roadshow/README.md

 Check out the results for yourself, and see how much smaller the image and its attack surface are!

+_Note:_ If you’d prefer not to use social logins, you can log in with email here [https://console.chainguard.dev/?feature.emailAuth=true](https://console.chainguard.dev/?feature.emailAuth=true) while following these steps:
+- Enter your email and click Sign Up
+- Complete MFA + set a password
+- Go to Join Organization (top left corner)
+- Paste your invite code and continue

 ```sh
 # Authenticate
 chainctl auth login